indykite/indykite-sdk-go/README.md

 ## Initial settings

 1. You need to have a configuration json file to be able to use the IndyKite Proto SDK.
-You can get it from your Indykite contact or from Indykite console if you have access to it.
+You can get it from your Indykite contact or from Indykite hub if you have access to it.

    Example configuration file: